harsh556/Micro-service-Architecture/Automated-Provisioning-of-k3s-with-terraform/k3s-terraform-Config-files/Readme.md

 ### Terraform Script has deployed three servers(EC2 Instances) that'll act as three master nodes of the k3s Cluster.

-  For Different clusters as per we require We can simply change the resource names from k3s-master-1 and so on to the new nodes as per the Micro-service to be deployed on the new clusters for better understanding and Convinience.
+  For Different clusters as per we require, We can simply change the resource names from k3s-master-1 and so on to the new nodes as per the Micro-service to be deployed on the new clusters for better understanding and Convinience.